Message from the Director

 Methodist Medical Center at Oak Ridge Family Medicine Residency

-Dr. Schindler served as the medical director for Robert Wood Johnson Healthcare for the Homeless program in Denver and the Puyallup Tribe in Tacoma, Washington before returning to Houston to direct the Division of Urban Family Medicine for UT-Houston School of Medicine.
-He championed efforts to plant family practice residents and faculty throughout underserved communities in Houston and directed an interdisciplinary Primary Care fellowship for the UT Health Sciences Center.
-Dr. Schindler then returned to Baylor as Vice Chairman of Clinical Affairs for the Department of Family and Community Medicine, replicating the UT-Houston program.
-He served as Chief of Service for the Ben Taub Hospital and interim residency director during that time.
-He moved to East Tennessee to raise children and practice primary care in Morristown, Tennessee before being named founding program director for the MMC Family Medicine Residency.
+Dr. Schindler served as medical director for the Robert Wood Johnson Healthcare for the Homeless program in Denver and the Puyallup Tribe in Tacoma, Washington, before returning to Houston to direct the Division of Urban Family Medicine for UT-Houston School of Medicine.
+He championed efforts to place family practice residents and faculty throughout underserved communities in Houston and directed an interdisciplinary Primary Care fellowship for the UT Health Sciences Center.

 Methodist Family Medicine Clinic

-- Doctors Office
+• Doctors Office